• Skip to main content

 My Julia Child series has kicked off in just the right time.
 Just recently, the owners of Julia Child's Facebook page contacted me and 99 other food bloggers nation wide to help recognize her 100th Birthday celebration on August 15.
 Until then, I will feature one of her recipes (as I am already doing) that was hand picked by master chefs, such as Thomas Keller.

-I am so excited about this amazing and exiting event.
-If you would like to participate in all the fun…find them on Facebook and on Twitter @JC100 using #JC100.
+I am so excited about this amazing event.
+If you would learn more find them on Julia Childs Facebook page.

 This is the first week of the Julia Child celebration (@JC100), and omelette roulee is on the menu for today.
 A classic French style omelette that is all about technique and happens just as fast as you would crack eggs.
 I read the pages of the recipe over and over again to make sure I understood this perfectly.
 A proper French omelette is different than what we usually have at a local dinner.
 The omelette is barely colored and becomes buttery soft, while using only butter to coat the pan, of course.